Born: September 18, 1964

 With Ravel, Peters amassed a remarkable record.
 Under Peters’ expert guidance, the Dutch Warmblood gelding went from strength to strength during their partnership.
 Ravel won every single competition he entered leading up to the 2008 Olympic Games in Hong Kong, including the 2008 USEF Selection Trials for Dressage.
 At the Olympic Games, he ended up fourth by the slimmest of margins, behind horses far more experienced.
 It was Ravel’s first competition outside the United States.

-Ravel and Peters dove into 2009, winning the Grand Prix at the Exquis World Dressage Masters in Wellington, Fla., with an impressive effort.
+Ravel and Peters catapulted into 2009, winning the Grand Prix at the Exquis World Dressage Masters in Wellington, Fla., with an impressive effort.
 At the Rolex FEI World Cup Finals in Las Vegas, Ravel and Peters re-wrote history, beating out nine-time (and defending) World Cup champion Anky van Grunsven and Isabell Werth, to win both the Grand Prix and the Freestyle.
-In July, Ravel and Peters traveled to Germany for CDIO Aachen, where the pair won all three tests: the Grand Prix, the Grand Prix Special and the Grand Prix Freestyle.
+In July, Ravel and Peters traveled to Germany for CDIO Aachen, where the pair won all three tests: the Grand Prix, the Grand Prix Special, and the Grand Prix Freestyle.
 This impressive sweep marked the first time an American combination had ever achieved this feat.

 In 2010, Ravel and Peters traveled to Wellington, Fla., to take part in the Exquis World Dressage Masters.
 They beat some of the very best in the world on their way to winning the Grand Prix Test and placing second in the Freestyle.